 In the next few months, we'll be interviewing members of the Anti-Counterfeit & Currency 2018 Advisory Board to hear their expert-thoughts on the currency and secure document industries.
-Our first interview is with David Hasler, Founder & President of Breakthrough Solutions Consulting and previously Senior Director, Global Treasurer at Wal-Mart.
+Our first interview is with David Hasler, Vice President at G4S Retail Solutions and previously Senior Director, Global Treasurer at Wal-Mart.
 We hear about which companies to watch out for in the cash processing industry, how cash handling improves customer experience, and what current projects David is working on.

-Currently, I run an international consulting business focused on Finance and Strategy.
+Currently, I am Vice President at G4S Retail Solutions.
+Additionally, I run an international consulting business focused on Finance and Strategy.
 My client base consists of two primary groups.
 First, start-ups and growing small businesses that need help telling their economic story or need some part-time CFO support.
 The other part of my business is consulting on the cash automation in the retail space with a particular emphasis on the activities around the traditional cash office.
 The cash office expertise stems from a project I lead while working at Walmart to automate their cash handling and improve working capital.

 The current process of handling, counting and securing cash in the retail environment is getting turned on its head.
 The primary players (retailers, banks, and carriers) will remain the same but the way they interact with each other is rapidly changing…or needs to change.
 The number of firms providing offerings in the space has grown tremendously.